OUR BOARD

 Shreya has a Studio Art and Government degree from Smith College and joined NC WARN in 2023.
 She has always had a passion for social justice and is happy to contribute to the important work NC WARN is doing in the climate justice movement.

-Sara Heilman, Energy Policy Assistant
+Sara Heilman, Energy Policy Coordinator

 Sara studied Public Policy and Environmental Science at Duke University before joining NC WARN’s team in 2023.
 Born and raised in Chapel Hill, NC, she feels a deep reverence for her home state’s environmental justice history.
 In the face of the climate crisis, Sara is grateful to work with NC WARN toward a more equitable environmental future.